-Friends of the High Line works to build and maintain an extraordinary public park on the High Line.
-We seek to preserve the entire historic structure, transforming an essential piece of New York’s industrial past.
-We provide over 90 percent of the High Line’s annual operating budget and are responsible for maintenance of the park, pursuant to a license agreement with the New York City Department of Parks & Recreation.
-Through stewardship, innovative design and programming, and excellence in operations, we cultivate a vibrant community around the High Line.
+Friends of the High Line works to build and maintain an extraordinary public space on the High Line.
+We seek to protect the entire historic structure, transforming an essential piece of New York’s industrial past and inspiring new ways of thinking about the city, parks, public space, preservation, and community.
+We provide virtually all of the High Line’s annual operating budget and are responsible for the maintenance of the park, pursuant to a license agreement with the New York City Department of Parks & Recreation.
+Through excellence in operations, stewardship, innovative programming, and world-class design, we seek to engage the vibrant and diverse community on and around the High Line.

 Friends of the High Line is the non-profit, private partner to the New York City Department of Parks & Recreation.
 Friends of the High Line works with the City to make sure the High Line is maintained as a great public place for all New Yorkers and visitors to enjoy.
 In addition to overseeing the maintenance, operations, and public programming for the High Line, Friends of the High Line is currently working to raise the essential private funding to help complete the High Line's construction and create an endowment for its future operations.